zSleeplesss/PythonApolloScraper/README.md

 ... code runs here ...

 ```
 5. CSV files should appear in the parent directory.
-Check csv files to ensure data was recorded
+Check csv files to ensure data was recorded properly

 Notes
 - STILL VERY BUGGY!